Why Get Married?

 Without marriage, there would be a lot more sin going on in the world.
 Sex is only approved by God between married couples.
 Without marriage, many people would be guilty of fornication.
 Each of you has a strong desire for sex that will continue to increase into your early twenties.
 Marriage is the proper way to have an opportunity to satisfy that desire (I Corinthians 7:1-9).

-When you get married, your husband has the right to expect you to have sex with him regularly.
-Similarly, you have the right to ask your husband for sex as often as you need it to satisfy your desires.
+When you get married, your wife has the right to expect you to have sex with her regularly.
+Similarly, you have the right to ask your wife for sex as often as you need it to satisfy your desires.
 It would be wrong for either of you to withhold sex from the other, except if you both had agreed to stop for a short time.
 Some married couples withhold sex from each other to hurt their partner when things do not go their way.
 However, God does not want us to settle our differences in this manner.
 Withholding sex tempts your spouse to find sexual satisfaction elsewhere.
 You do not want to be guilty of placing a stumbling block in front of a person.

 Who Should I Marry?

-As Christians, you don't have the option of divorcing someone because you feel like it.
+As Christians, you don’t have the option of divorcing someone because you feel like it.
 Christians marry for life (Romans 7:2-3).
 There are some Christians who have been divorced, but it should be a rare occurrence.
 A divorce means that at least one partner in a marriage has committed a sin.
 A person cannot remain in sin and be pleasing to God (I John 1:5-2:6).
 The only reason that God has ever allowed for divorce is if one partner in a marriage has been guilty of having sex with someone else (Matthew 19:8-10).
 Even then, a person is not required to end the marriage.
 God only permits divorce when the people involved are too hardhearted to work out the problem.
 This allowance by God is not a license to have sex with someone else whenever you want to get out of a marriage.
-God said He will hold you responsible for adultery.
+God said he will hold you responsible for adultery.
 If you ever marry another person, the person who marries you will also be guilty of adultery.

 Are there things that you like to do that your future spouse should like as well?
-If you really like snow skiing, are you going to be happy with a man who is miserable when the temperature drops below 50 degrees?
+If you really like snow skiing, are you going to be happy with a woman who is miserable when the temperature drops below 50 degrees?

 Do you both have the same ideas about how many children you would like to have?
 How soon do you want to start a family?